kapishps/proxypass/README.md

 ##*For educational purposes only.*

-The important thing is to understand that bruteforce and Dictionary attack programs are very easy to make therefore it is always advised to keep a long strong passwords.
+The important thing is to understand that bruteforce and Dictionary attack programs are very easy to make therefore it is always advised to keep long strong passwords.

 For eg:-
 For an alphanumeric password of length 8 characters even with 10000 pings/sec it would take 9 years to search all possible values